 Also known as the “Shoemaker's Knot”, this is a lesser known secure shoelace knot.
 Make a Two Loop Shoelace Knot, but before pulling tight, pass the loop and adjacent loose end through the middle for a second time.

 Another secure knot variation, again based on looping around more than once.
 Begin as for the Standard Shoelace Knot, only loop around twice before pulling through the loops thus made.

 This is yet another of the secure knots on which my own Ian's Secure Shoelace Knot is based.
 Make an “O” and pass a loop through it from both the front and the back.

 Also known as the “Shoe Clerk's Knot”, this is a crude method of making a knot “permanent” or for consuming excess lace to keep the ends from dragging.
-Tie a Standard Shoelace Knot, then tie an overhand knot with the finished loops.
+Tie a Standard Shoelace Knot, then tie a half knot with the finished loops.

 This knot is made in two distinct stages.
 Make and secure one loop, then make and secure the other loop.
 The result is slightly more secure because it's less likely for both stages to come undone.